 The flight offers content opportunities, from behind-the-scenes footage to interviews with operational teams, showcasing the human and technological effort behind sustainable aviation.
 We will have a photographer/videographer supporting the challenge so can look at bespoke content if needed.
 To request an interview, contact Lorraine Bryant, Lorraine.Bryant@tui.co.uk.

-The TUI Group is one of the world's leading tourism groups and operates worldwide.
-The Group is headquartered in Germany.
-TUI shares are listed in the MDAX index of the Frankfurt Stock Exchange and in the regulated market of the Lower Saxony Stock Exchange in Hanover.
-TUI Group offers its over 33 million customers integrated services from a single source and forms the entire tourism value chain under one roof.
-The Group owns over 400 hotels and resorts with premium brands such as RIU, TUI Blue and Robinson and 18 cruise ships, ranging from the MS Europa and MS Europa 2 in the luxury class and expedition ships in the HANSEATIC class to the Mein Schiff fleet of TUI Cruises and cruise ships operated by Marella Cruises in the UK.
-The Group also includes Europe's leading tour operator brands and online marketing platforms, for example for hotel-only or flight-only offers, five airlines with 125 modern medium- and long-haul aircraft and around 1,200 travel agencies.
-In addition to expanding its core business with hotels and cruises via successful joint ventures and activities in vacation destinations, TUI is increasingly focusing on the expansion of digital platforms.
-The Group is transforming itself into a global tourism platform company.
+The TUI Group is a leading global tourism group.
+The group is headquartered in Germany.
+TUI shares are listed on the MDAX index of the Frankfurt Stock Exchange and on the regulated market of the Lower Saxony Stock Exchange in Hanover.
+The TUI Group offers its more than 34.7 million customers integrated services from a single source and covers the entire tourism value chain under one roof.
+The Group owns more than 460 hotels and resorts with premium brands such as RIU, TUI Blue, and Robinson, as well as 18 cruise ships, ranging from the luxury class MS Europa and MS Europa 2 and the HANSEATIC class expedition ships to the Mein Schiff fleet of TUI Cruises and cruise ships at Marella Cruises in the UK.
+The group also includes leading European tour operator brands and online marketing platforms, for example for hotel-only or flight-only offers, five airlines with 125 modern medium- and long-haul aircraft, and around 1,200 travel agencies.
+In addition to expanding its core business with hotels and cruises through successful joint ventures and activities in holiday destinations, TUI is increasingly focusing on the expansion of digital platforms.
+The group is transforming itself into a global tourism platform company.